-In its pursuit to conquer HCV.
-Pharco started researching a cure for virus C, completed the largest Phase IIIb clinical trial on Genotype 4 HCV Egyptian patients which was published and admired in the annual conferences of the most reputable worldwide liver associations (AASLD Nov 2015, CROI Feb 2016& EASL April 2016), contracted an Italian research and development expert laboratory to manufacture an affordable HCV treatment on which a bioequivalence study was performed based on WHO guidelines that proved bioequivalence with the unaffordable innovator, and collaborated with DNDi (Drugs for Neglected Diseases initiative) to perform clinical trials on all HCV Genotypes in Malaysia, Thailand, South Africa, and Ukraine.
+In its pursuit to conquer HCV, Pharco started researching for a cure to virus C, completed the largest Phase IIIb clinical trial on Genotype 4 HCV Egyptian patients which was published and admired in the annual conferences of the most reputable worldwide liver associations (AASLD Nov 2015, CROI Feb 2016& EASL April 2016), contracted with an Italian researcher and development by an expert laboratory system to manufacture an affordable HCV.
+The treatment was made on a bioequivalence study that was based on WHO guidelines; that proved bioequivalence with the unaffordable innovator, and collaborated with DNDi (Drugs for Neglected Diseases initiative) to perform clinical trials on all HCV Genotypes in Malaysia, Thailand, South Africa, and Ukraine.

 To safeguard a continuous supply of raw materials of HCV treatments.
 Pharco established the first GMP Compliant Active Pharmaceutical Ingredients (API) factory in Egypt specialized in manufacturing affordable and effective HCV drugs.

 Based on the above achievements, Pharco started the below initiatives:

 Locally: Pharco is fully committed to the Presidential Program (Egypt free of virus C) by delivering all treatment requirements at the lowest possible cost.
 Pharco focused on the importance of awareness, reaching millions of Egyptians every month through a dedicated social media campaign.
 Pharco partnered with all major healthcare NGOs, partnered with Tahya Masr to supply medications at cost, and supplied 8 state of the art mobile clinics.
 The result was Egypt celebrating with Ministry of Health, 830,000 cured patients and the finalization of Hepatitis C waiting lists.